 UC San Diego occasionally facilitates commercial filming projects at various locations on campus.
 The starting daily rate to film at UC San Diego is $3,000.
 This fee does not include staffing or parking fees your film shoot might possibly incur.
 Filming is permitted at various campus locations, such as Geisel Library and Black’s Beach.
 Commercial filming is prohibited at the School of Medicine and inside all labs, classrooms, and dorms on campus.
 View a gallery of campus locations.

 UCPA is responsible for all arrangements pertaining to filming on the UC San Diego main campus, Scripps Institution of Oceanography and Black’s Beach.
-We screen and process all requests to film on campus and coordinate with all campus units on your behalf.
-During your shoot, direct all inquiries and questions to the commercial filming contact:
+We screen and process all commercial film requests.

 These guidelines have been developed to simplify the process of obtaining the UC San Diego Photography, Motion Picture, Video and Television Permit and the Film Location Release Agreement.

 Filming on campus is permitted if it does not interfere with normal UC San Diego or university business.